Purcellville, Virginia: Government

+In the summer of 2025, both Nett and Frasier were arrested.
+Nett was accused of misconduct as he attempted to get rid of the police department in an effort to fix the town's ongoing budget problems.
+A civil jury found in April 2026 that Nett violated policy, but allowed him to stay in office.

+In May 2026, both Nett and Town Manager Kwasi Frasier were suspended after being charged with bid rigging and conspiracy.
+The suspensions for both men happened due to a new law, passed during the 2026 General Assembly Session, requiring suspensions of any official of a town with a population between 8,000 and 10,000 in Planning District 8 to be suspended by the courts if they are alleged to commit felony offenses.
+The bill was also targeted in other ways at Purcellville's unique situation, requiring a study of the town's debt, requiring more transparency on voting on agenda items, and requiring town managers to be residents of the Commonwealth.

 Demographics

 As of the census of 2020, there were 8,929 people, and 2,986 households.
 The population density was 2,626.2 PD/sqmi.
 The racial makeup of the town was 83.2% White, 6.8% African American, 0.3% Native American, 4.7% Asian, 0.0% Pacific Islander, 4.4% from other races.
 Hispanic or Latino of any race were 12.2% of the population.

 The median income for a household in the town was $139,073.
 The per capita income for the town was $46,399.
 3.0% of the population were below the poverty line.